rodekruis/kobo-connect/README.md

 6. Add the following headers under `Custom HTTP Headers`:
    - Under `Name` insert `targeturl` and under `Value` the EspoCRM URL (for example, https://espocrminstancex.com).
    - Under `Name` insert `targetkey` and under `Value` the (newly) created API Key (from EspoCRM API User).
-9. For each question, add a header that specifies which Kobo questions corresponds to which entity and field EspoCRM:
+9. For each question, add a header that specifies which Kobo questions corresponds to which entity and field EspoCRM: (tip: this is a manual task.
+If you want to semi-automatically add headers, read this [section](#create-headers-endpoint) on the creating headers endpoint)
    - The header name (left) must correspond to the Kobo question **name**.
 (You can check the Kobo question name by going into edit mode of the form, open 'Settings' of the specific question and inspect the `Data Column Name`.
 Also, the Kobo question names can be found in the 'Data' table with previous submissions.
 This Kobo question name is different from the [Kobo question label](https://support.kobotoolbox.org/getting_started_xlsform.html#adding-questions) and can not contain spaces or symbols (except the underscore).).
    - The header value (right) must correspond to the EspoCRM entity **name**, followed by a dot (`.`), followed by the specific field **name**.
 Example: `Contact.name`.
 (EspoCRM name is different from the EspoCRM label, similar to the difference between Kobo question name and Kobo question label).